-Timing pulleys that are designed with an inch-based pitch designation.
 Timing pulleys mate with same-pitch timing belts in synchronous drives.
+Some timing pulleys are designed with an inch-based pitch designation.
 Timing pulleys are used in power transmission systems where maintenance of speed ratio is an important design consideration.
 These synchronous belt drive systems are durable, highly efficient, and suitable for many different applications.

 English pitch timing pulleys have a spacing or pitch based on inch (in.) measurements and a toothed, trapezoidal form.